wavefunction91/ExchCXX/README.md

 ## Density functionals

-ExchCXX takes its density functionals from [Libxc](https://libxc.gitlab.io/), which should also be cited in any scientific publication employing ExchCXX:
+ExchCXX either wraps or mimics the density functional implementations  from [Libxc](https://libxc.gitlab.io/), which should also be cited in any scientific publication employing ExchCXX:
 ```